-Develop a corporate decarbonisation strategy - Bridgend 2030.
+Deliver a corporate decarbonisation strategy - "Bridgend 2030" and associated action plan.

 Invest £1.3 million to install energy and cost saving technologies to reduce our energy consumption and CO2 emissions.

 Implement a sustainable local area energy plan with a programme of work throughout the county borough to improve the carbon footprint for all residents, including schemes such as the: